RachelYang1999/EasySports/README.md

 # EasySports
 ## Introduction
-This web application EasySports is a platform for searching playgrounds.
+This web application EasySports is a platform for searching playgrounds based on Spring framework.
 The web platform combines all kinds of playgrounds and stadiums so that users can use this platform to quickly find and book a suitable playground.
 ## Technologies
 * The whole web application is developed with the Spring framework and the corresponding Model-View-Controller (MVC) architecture.
-* For the front end development, HTML, JavaScript, and CSS are used to construct the user interface.
+* For the front end development, HTML, JavaScript, CSS, Bootstrap are used to construct the user interface.
 * In terms of the back end, Java is used for developing the back end business logic and interaction logic between the back end with the front end and the database, and MySQL is used to store data for this web application.
 ## Configuration Instructions
 Requirements: